cwangai360/cwangai360.github.io/index.md

 - [Compressive Sensing](Compressive_Sensing.pdf)

-  Some of us have been lucky enough to experience CT Scan (Computed Tomography Scan) machine with weird noise in the hospital.
+  Some may have experienced CT Scan (Computed Tomography Scan) machine at the doctor's office.
 Do you know it is a Machine Learning application?

 - [Stock Market Prediction](stock_market_prediction.pdf)